Ferries from

 We recommend booking your Italy to Sicily ferry tickets in advance to get them at the best price.
 The cheapest ferries from Italy to Sicily are usually out of season and at off-peak times.
 Visit our special offers page to take advantage of all the latest Italy to Sicily ferry discounts and to find the cheapest ferry to Sicily.

-Italy to Sicily distance: approximately 12 miles (19km) or 10 nautical miles.
+Italy to Sicily distance: 12 miles (19km) and 10 nautical miles.

 How to book Italy to Sicily ferry tickets